Carreau/phd-dissertation/parts/roleofactin.rst

 ---------
 ..
 6

-As stated before, the myosin II family both encompass conventional myosin ans well as Non-muscle myosin II (NMII).
+As stated before, the myosin II family both encompass conventional myosin as well as Non-muscle myosin II (NMII).
 Both have a similar structure (:num:`Fig #fig-myosin`).

-All myosin II are dimers constituted of two heavy chains and the light chains.
-The heavy chain are held together by a coil-coiled alpha helix referred to as the tail.
+All myosin IIs are dimers constituted of two heavy chains and light chains.
+The heavy chains are held together by a coil-coiled alpha helix referred to as the tail.
 On the other side of the protein sequence is a globular head, which is responsible for ATP hydrolysis and is able to convert the energy from the hydrolysis into mechanical force.
-It is also the part that will bind to the actin filament.
-In between the tail and head is the neck domain that act as a lever to transmit the force generated by the head to the tail.
-The length of the neck influence the length of the movement done by the cargo at each step of the myosin as well as the size of the step the myosin can effect.
+It is also the part that will bind to the actin filaments.
+In between the tail and head is the neck domain that acts as a lever to transmit the force generated by the head to the tail.
+The length of the neck influences the length of the movement done by the cargo at each step of the myosin as well as the size of the step the myosin can effect.
 The two light chains are situated in the neck region and are responsible for the myosin activity regulation.

 Myosin II dimers can align and assemble by the tail region, forming myosin minifilaments.
-These minifilaments are bipolar, having numbers of myosin head with the same orientation at each extremities.
+These minifilaments are bipolar, having numbers of myosin head with the same orientation at each extremity.

 In the myosin II family, conventional myosin and NMII differentiate by the size of the minifilaments they form.
 Muscle myosin will form minifilaments aggregating around 200 dimers, where NMII minifilaments will be composed  only of 10 to 20 minifilaments.
 The other characteristic of unconventional myosin with muscle myosin is the mode of activation.
-Conventional myosin activation will be regulated by the amount of :math:`Ca^{2+}` available, whereas its counterpart is activated by the phosphorilation of the Myosin Light Chain (MLC).
+Conventional myosin actvity is regulated by the amount of :math:`Ca^{2+}` available, which frees the actin filaments to let the myosin motor bind.
+However, its counterparts are typically activated by the phosphorilation of the Myosin Light Chain (MLC).

-Another parameter that discriminate muscle form cell myosin is their duty ratio.
-The duty ratio is define as the ratio of the time the myosin stays attached to its actin filament over the typical time of a contraction cycle.
+Another parameter that discriminates muscle from non-cell myosin is their duty ratio.
+The duty ratio is define as the ratio of the time the myosin stays attached to an actin filament over the typical time of a contraction cycle.
 By noting :math:`\tau_{on}` and :math:`\tau_{off}` the time the myosin head spent attached/detached from  the filament, the duty-ratio or duty-cycle can be noted :